-We’ve included a glossary of health insurance terms that may be used here at Moffitt or with your health plans customer service representatives.
+We’ve included a glossary of health insurance terms that may be used here at Moffitt or with your health insurance plan's customer service representatives.

 Cancer Resource Services (CRS) - Cancer Resource Services (CRS) is a program provided by United Healthcare that offers United Healthcare patients access to a network of premier cancer centers.
-United Healthcare patients should call CRS at 866-936-6002 to verify eligibility for this specialized coverage.
+United Healthcare patients should call CRS at 1-866-936-6002 to verify eligibility for this specialized coverage.